thepanchanandgupta/BeagleProject/README.md

 ¬ The Beagle Blog project is a static webpage created with HTML and CSS.
 It showcases information about Beagles, including a brief description, images, and trivia.
 The design is based on a provided Figma design.

 # Usage
-¬ Simply open the index.html file in a web browser to view the Beagle Blog.
+¬ Open the index.html and styles.css files in a web browser to view the Beagle Blog.
 The page includes sections for general information, images, and trivia about Beagles.

 # Technologies
 ¬ HTML